Barford St John: RAF station

 RAF Barford St John was established just north of the village in 1941.
 It ceased flying operations in 1946 but the United States Air Force has used it as a radiocommunications centre since 1951.

 Governance

 Barford St John was formerly a chapelry in the parish of Adderbury in the Bloxham hundred of Oxfordshire.
-Parish functions under the poor laws from the 17th cenutry onwards were administered separately for the chaplery of Barford St John and other parts of Adderbury parish.
+Parish functions under the poor laws from the 17th century onwards were administered separately for the chaplery of Barford St John and other parts of Adderbury parish.
 Barford St John therefore became a separate civil parish in 1866 when the legal definition of 'parish' was changed to be the areas used for administering the poor laws.

 Having already been merged for ecclesiastical purposes in 1890, the two Barfords were subsequently also merged for civil purposes in 1932, becoming a new civil parish called Barford St John and St Michael, subject to an adjustment at the same time to the boundary with the neighbouring parish of Deddington.
 At the 1931 census, (the last before the abolition of the civil parish) Barford St John had a population of 53.